Avolyn/model-collection/README.md

 ## Model Specifications

-The table below provides detailed specifications for each model in this collection:
+The table below (which scrolls if you drag it to the left) provides detailed specifications for each model in this collection:

 | Model Name | ConfigID | Provider | Engine | Tool Calling | Reasoning | FlashInfer | Quantization | Context Window | GPU Type | GPU Count | RPM | RPH | RPD | Cache | LB |
 |------------|----------|----------|------------------|--------------|-----------|------------|--------------|----------------|----------|---------|-----|-----|-----|-------|----|